A Short History of Newcastle Chamber Music Society

 In 1880, a group of well-

 In the early years of the Society’s existence, seasons of four concerts were presented, increasing to six concerts by the Second World War.
 Artists performing were of a very high standard, including the violinists Joseph Joachim, Pablo de Sarasate and Eugene Ysaÿe.
-The great Charles Hallé accompanied his wife Wilma Neruda in a song recital, as did Hugh Wood, playing piano for his first wife, Olga Hillman.
+The great Charles Hallé accompanied his wife Wilma Neruda in a violin recital, as did Henry Wood, playing piano for a song recital by his first wife, Olga Hillman.
 The Society commissioned Charles Villiers Stanford to write his first string quartet, op.
 44, the premiere of which was given in January 1892.

 In the Society’s 37th season, in 1927, the famous cellist Guilhermina Suggia (memorably painted by Augustus John in 1923) gave a concert, and in 1935 the renowned Russian composer Sergei Rachmaninov performed a solo recital of music by Scarlatti, Beethoven and Brahms, and three of his own compositions.
 In 1937 Myra Hess and the Hungarian violinist Jelly d’Arányi (niece of Joseph Joachim) gave a violin and piano recital.
 The following year saw a concert by Artur Rubinstein, and in the 1946-